bhavirdy/tictactoe-minimax/README.md

 # Tic Tac Toe with Minimax Algorithm

 This project implements a Tic Tac Toe game with an AI powered by the Minimax algorithm.
-The AI ensures optimal moves for both players, making it unbeatable.

 ## Features